Meet the birds, bugs, and beasts

 you might encounter in the outback

 Despite the often harsh climate, Uluru-Kata Tjuta National Park is home to hundreds of different animal and bird species.
 One of the best things about a visit here is to see some of this wildlife in their natural habitat.
-The National Park has 21 species of native mammals, 178 species of birds, 73 species of reptiles and literally thousands of invertebrates species including ants, spiders and bugs.
+The National Park has 21 species of native mammals, over 200 species of birds, 73 species of reptiles and literally thousands of invertebrates species including ants, spiders and bugs.

 Some of the most commonly known and found are listed below, but for a more comprehensive look at what you could see while you're here, stop by the Visitors Centre located near the Town Centre in Ayers Rock Resort.

 This seemingly harsh landscape plays host to over 200 different bird species, whether dwelling here year-round or offering seasonal appearances along their migratory route.
 Keep your ears open and eyes peeled, as you may come across the following species of birds on your adventures through the National Park and as you move around the Resort.

 Five tips for successful bird watching in the Red Centre:

 - Schedule bird watching trips for either the early part of the morning or at dusk

 - Natural and man-made watering holes and wetland areas are terrific spots to monitor birding activity.
 Also keep an eye out for food sources such as flowering shrubs.